It is the time when you should start to think about which players you want in your UCL Fantasy team.

-Basically, after you make your draft for R16, you can make up to 8 transfers before the start of Quarterfinals.
-That sound like a lot, but in fact, it is not.
+Basically, after you make your draft for R16, you can make up to 8 transfers before the start of the Quarterfinals.
+That sounds like a lot, but in fact, it is not.

 Hear me out.

-Imagine that you pick 15 players randomly to, for example, 1000 of UCL fantasy squads,
+Imagine that you pick 15 players randomly to, for example, 1000 UCL fantasy squads,

-From the statistical point of view in the whole sample (1000 of teams) approximately 50 % players get eliminated (because only 8 from 16 teams will progress to the Quarterfinals).
+From the statistical point of view, in the whole sample (1000 teams) approximately 50 % of players get eliminated (because only 8 of 16 teams will progress to the Quarterfinals).

-So, in average, every team from this 1000 of UCL Fantasy squads would lose 50 % of its players after the 2nd leg of R16.
+So, on average, every team from this 1000 of UCL Fantasy squads would lose 50 % of its players after the 2nd leg of R16.